acdhirr/petscare/README.md

 - Unluckily, the guinea pigs use the entire area and the shed as a toilet.
 So after a week the shed desperately needs some fresh wood chips.
 We'll tidy the wooden shed the day we leave.
 To clean the shed proceed as follows:
     - nudge the piggies outside the shed
-    - close the shed's door
+    - close the shed door
-    - scoop out the soiled floor covering (along with the newspapers beneath) and throw it in the iron kitchen bin
+    - scoop out the soiled floor covering (along with the newspapers beneath) and trash it in the iron kitchen bin
     - put in a fresh layer of newspapers and wood chips (2 cm)
     - let the piggies re-enter the shed.